Total Lunar Eclipse of 31st Jan 2018 in Pakistan

 Total Lunar Eclipse in Karachi, Pakistan in Jan 2018: Total Lunar Eclipse happens twice a year but not necessarily at a same location on the planet Earth.
 Many of my Astronomy students and followers have been asking me about Lunar Eclipses as to when is it happening, how to observe it and what causes the eclipse, so this is the post for all of my followers and all the Astronomy enthusiasts around the world.
 I have created this poster for the enthusiasts so you can share it and spread the message across.

-The lunar eclipse last time happened in August 2017 but it was partial and it wasn’t a good show as it was too much cloudy.
+The lunar eclipse last time happened in August 2017 but it was partial and it wasn’t a good show as the Sky was full of clouds.
 You can find the details about the last Lunar Eclipse here.

 This year on 31st January it will be Full Moon and there will be a Total Lunar Eclipse.
 Just around the Sunset, Moon will rise Eclipsed.
 Meaning Moon will already be in totally while rising so we will catch up the lunar eclipse half way.